 - Transfer the Choux Pastry into a Piping Bag fitted with a large round Piping tip.

 - Pipe small balls of pastry (see note 5) over a greased flat baking tray (or a tray lined with baking paper), leaving room between each choux as they will puff.

 Assembling the Craquelin Choux

 - Take the Craquelin out of the freezer and remove the top layer of baking paper.
 With a round cookie cutter, about the size of the piped choux, cut out small disks of dough.

 - Using a small offset spatula, lift up the craquelin disks and place them over each Choux buns.

-- Place over a cooling rack to cool down completely before filling with your choice of cream.
+- Place over a cooling rack to cool down completely before removing from the tray and filling with your choice of cream.

 - Make sure the craquelin is rolled too thinly or it will be hard to transfer over the Choux.
 If too thick, it might weight down on the choux and not allow them to rise properly.

 - A good way to dry the dough out is to press and rub the dough against the sides of the hot pot with the spatula.

 - If the dough is too hot, it will cook the eggs so it is important to let it come back to room temperature.
 To speed up the process, you can mix the dough with the paddle/leaf attachment of your mixer.

 - It is important to slowly add the eggs to make sure you do not add more than needed (depending on the size of your eggs).
 To know you have reached the right consistency, poke a finger into the dough and lift it (a little bit of dough should stick to the finger).
 Turn the finger upside down so that the dough is standing up, then look if the dough is falling back down, creating an inverted 'C' shape.
 If the dough stands up without falling back at all, you need to add more eggs.
 If it is too liquid and completely collapse (as opposed to creating a nice 'beak'), you have unfortunately added too much eggs and the batter cannot be saved.